chocolatey/choco-wiki/CommandsUninstall.md

  means that a package may not need an explicit chocolateyUninstall.ps1 to reverse the installation done in the install script.

+Chocolatey tracks packages, which are the files in `$env:ChocolateyInstall\lib\packagename`.
+These packages may or may not contain the software (applications/tools the packages represent).
+The software may actually be installed in Program Files (most native installers will install the software there) or elsewhere on the machine.

 With auto uninstaller turned off, a chocolateyUninstall.ps1 is required to perform uninstall from the system.
 In the absence of chocolateyUninstall.ps1, choco uninstall only removes the package from